NEW SOCIAL RISKS POLICIES I

 The knowledge that will be acquired in this first module of the course concerns in particular: the new social risks (causes and effects), the transition from Keynesian welfare to neo-liberal welfare and the perspective of Social Investment as an alternative to the paradigm of Keynesian and neo-liberal policies.

 Mandatory readings for the oral exam.
-Other materials will be indicated for the elaboration of the paper.
+Other materials will be indicated for the paper's elaboration.

 1) Ferrera M. 2013 Neo welfarismo liberale: nuove prospettive per lo stato sociale in Europa, in Stato e Mercato, n.97.
 [Moodle]